Camp Long: West Seattle

 - Just after the bridge turn left on 35th Ave SW.

-- Just after the first large hill turn left onto SW Dawson St. This will take you into the park.
+- Just after the first large hill turn left onto SW Brandon.
+This will take you into the alternative park entrance.

 - Closest bus stop: 35th Ave SW & SW Dawson St.

 - Use the metro trip planner to find your route: http://tripplanner.kingcounty.gov/

 This volunteer event is currently full!
 Please contact The Volunteer Team if you are still interested in joining.